 This post is not a ‘How to Version Your Models’ tutorial.
 We have that in movie form in the Oracle Learning Library (OLL.)
-It’s about 13 minutes long and steps you through how to add a model to source control via Subversion, how to make changes, commit said changes, and how someone else can do a Check Out to see and continue your work.
+There’s a series of several 2-3 minute videos that step you through how to add a model to source control via Subversion, how to make changes, commit said changes, and how someone else can do a Check Out to see and continue your work.

 I want to concentrate on a small but critical component of this process.
 Once you’ve made changes to a model, you’re going to want more information about said changes and you’re going to want to see what the impact on the database will be if you ever decide to synchronize your model back to the live system.